 Now it’s about being on all three.
 That’s the difference you offer.
 Or at least, that’s the only ‘difference’ many agents talk about.
-Trouble is, it’s the same difference that every potential seller or landlord hears, you and your competition list your services (portals, photos, signboard - usually in that order) and leave your potential new client o compare.
+Trouble is, it’s the same difference that every potential seller or landlord hears, you and your competition list your services (portals, photos, signboard - usually in that order) and leave your potential new client to compare.

 In truth, and where a lot of agents have lost their way, there isn’t much to compare.
 So the conversation inevitably turns to fees.

 You may close the deal, but the buying decision will most likely be all about price since you didn’t discuss or establish the value of what you’re offering.
 It’s completely natural to select the cheapest of three identical products.
 I’d do the same thing.
-So you would you.
+So would you.

-And, to make matters worse, it's common practice to have an entirely reactive sales cycle and pitch.
+To make matters worse, it's common practice to have an entirely reactive sales cycle and pitch.
 In most cases, a potential client begins a conversation with you, rather than you being proactive enough to work the other way around.